apache/cordova-docs/README.md

 __1. config.json__

 For each language and version, there is a `config.json` that defines the name of the language and how to merge the files.
+Merge files a still implemented, but not used.

 __2. Customizing HTML template__

 Each language can override the default template in `template/docs/LANGUAGE`.
+You don't need copy content of whole `template/docs/default` inside language specific template, you just override only these files which you need modify.
+Other files would be picked up from `template/docs/default`.

 ### Editorial Guidelines